lightning/bolts/07-routing-gossip.md

 deep, the requirement against rebroadcasting only applies if the transaction hasn't moved to a different block.

+New channel features are possible in future; backwards compatible (or optional) ones will have odd feature bits, incompatible ones will have even feature bits.
+These will be propagated by nodes even if they can't use the announcements themselves.

 ## The `node_announcement` message

 This allows a node to indicate extra data associated with it, in